On the distribution of equivalence classes of random symmetric p-adic matrices: Distribution of equivalence classes of symmetric matrices

 \subsection{$\ZZ_p$-equivalence}

-In this section we consider random symmetric matrices with entries in $\ZZ_p$ for odd primes $p$ and derive the distribution of equivalence classes with respect to conjugation by $\GL_n(\ZZ_p)$.
-We do not treat $p=2$, but it is possible to consider the case of $\ZZ_2$ and obtain a similar answer with the principal difference coming from the canonical form and the orthogonal group $\text{O}_n(\FF_2)$.
+In this section we consider symmetric matrices with independent entries distributed according to the Haar measure on $\ZZ_p$ for odd $p$; denote this measure on $S_n(\ZZ_p)$ by $\mu$.
+We derive the distribution of equivalence classes with respect to conjugation by $\GL_n(\ZZ_p)$.
+It is possible to consider $S_n(\ZZ_2)$ and obtain a similar answer with the principal difference coming from the canonical form and the orthogonal group over $\FF_2$.

-To derive the joint density in the case of symmetric matrices it is possible to adapt the argument from Proposition \ref{gendensity} of Section $2$, but we choose to phrase the argument differently to avoid algebraic complications.
-Namely, we are going to do that through computing the measure of the class $K \Sigma S K^{\top}$ mod $p^k$ for some big $k$.